keirthana/anbox-cloud-docs/howto/anbox/tls-for-appliance.md

 First, connect and SSH into your appliance instance, and install the `certbot` snap:

     sudo snap install --classic certbot

-Before generating your certificate using `certbot`, stop the appliance service from listening on port 80 for the certificate creation:

-    sudo snap stop anbox-cloud-appliance.daemon

 Then run the following command to generate your certificate: